aws-samples/safeguarding-payments-fraud-detection-ai-ml-and-data-insights/README.md

 ### Deploy Any Module

-The CI/CD pipeline can be used to deploy any module (including itself, although not recommended).
-The order of operations for entire solution deployment is:

-1. In previous steps we deployed `iac/cicd` (CI/CD module) and `iac/core`
-(Core module)
-2. After done with `iac/cicd` and `iac/core`, deploy any other Infrastructure modules from `iac/` directory (e.g. `iac/quicksight`)
-3. After done with Infrastructure modules, deploy any dependencies required by Application modules from `app/` directory (e.g. `app/postgres`)
-4. After done with Application dependencies, deploy any other Application modules from `app/` directory (e.g. `app/anomaly-detector` or `app/data-collector`)

 To pick which module to deploy (e.g. `app/postgres`), simply pass the directory relative path value to `SPF_DIR` environment variable as shown below: